SpaceCases/SpaceCases/README.md

 `/open` - Open a container
 `/item` - View an item's information
 `/containers` - View a list of all openable containers
+`/leaderboard` - View a leaderboard
+`/ranking` - View your position on a leaderboard
 `/sync` - Sync slash commands, can only be run by the user with id `OWNER_ID` in the `.env` file